 - "Better a poor but wise youth than an old but foolish king who no longer knows how to take warning."
-Ecclesiastes 4:13 - This fits well with what is known of Solomon's later years in 1 Kings. - Next he examines the importance of making and keeping "vows." vv.
-1-7 - What follows is comparison study of poverty and wealth neither of which offer answers to the purpose of life "under the sun."
-Ecclesiastes 5:8-6:12 - Who can tell what will happen under the sun after we are gone?
+Ecclesiastes 4:13 - This fits well with what we learned about Solomon's later years in 1 Kings. - Next he examines the importance of making and keeping "vows."
+Ecclesiastes 5:1-7 - Then comes a comparison study of poverty and wealth neither of which offer answers to the purpose of life "under the sun."
+Ecclesiastes 5:8-6:12